Botfuel/botfuel-dialog/CONCEPTS.md

 The dialog manager is responsible for choosing which dialog to call.
 In the case where an intent has been classified, the dialog manager will try to find a dialog with the same name.

-### Resolution strategy
-The strategy for finding the dialog with a given name is the following:
-- The dialog manager first looks in the bot for the dialog file `<dialog name>.<adapter>.js`
-- If it does not exist, it looks in the bot for the dialog file `<dialog name>.js`
-- If it does not exist, it looks in the SDK for the dialog file `<dialog name>.<adapter>.js`
-- If it does not exist, it looks in the SDK for the dialog file `<dialog name>.js`

-This allows to customize the behaviour of the bot depending on the adapter.
-It also allows to provide default dialog implementations in the SDK.

 ### Complex conversations
 The dialog manager enables complex conversations, including:
 - Digressions